On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Nonlinear Control Algorithms

-as presented in Algo.~\ref{algo:lqr_ddp}.
+as presented in Algorithm~\ref{algo:lqr_ddp}.
 The computational complexity of this approach is the same as the one of the ILQR approach.
-By iterating the above steps, starting from an initial command $\ctrls^{(0)}$, we obtain the Iterative Differential Dynamic Programming (IDDP) algorithm, which computes iterates of the form
+By iterating the above steps, starting from initial control variables $\ctrls^{(0)}$, we obtain the iterative Linear Quadratic Regulator (IDDP) algorithm, which computes iterates of the form

-where the regularization parameters $\reg_k$ may depend on the current iterate and $\DDP_\reg$ is implemented by Algo.~\ref{algo:lqr_ddp}. \\
+where the regularization parameters $\reg_k$ may depend on the current iterate and $\DDP_\reg$ is implemented by Algorithm~\ref{algo:lqr_ddp}. \\